Sunflowers Were the First Ones to Know...

-Sunflowers Were the First Ones to Know... is a 2023 Indian Kannada short film directed by Chidananda S Naik.
+Sunflowers Were the First Ones to Know... is a 2023 Indian Kannada language short film directed by Chidananda S Naik.
 It was produced as part of his year-end exercise at the Film and Television Institute of India (FTII), the 16-minute film won the La Cinef award for Best Short at the 2024 Cannes Film Festival.

 Synopsis

 The film is about an elderly woman who steals a prized rooster from her village, causing a disturbance that plunges the community into darkness.
 The villagers then go on a mission to find the rooster and bring back the light.
 The entire film is shot at night, creating a mysterious and intriguing atmosphere.